Babylon: Neo-Babylonian Empire

-Under Nabopolassar, Babylon escaped Assyrian rule, and the allied Medo-Babylonian armies finally destroyed the Assyrian Empire between 626 BC and 609 BC.
+Under Nabopolassar, Babylon escaped Assyrian rule, and the allied Medo-Babylonian armies destroyed the Assyrian Empire between 626 BC and 609 BC.
 Babylon thus became the capital of the Neo-Babylonian (sometimes called the Chaldean) Empire.

 With the recovery of Babylonian independence, a new era of architectural activity ensued, particularly during the reign of his son Nebuchadnezzar II (604–561 BC).
 Nebuchadnezzar ordered the complete reconstruction of the imperial grounds, including the Etemenanki ziggurat, and the construction of the Ishtar Gate—the most prominent of eight gates around Babylon.
 A reconstruction of the Ishtar Gate is located in the Pergamon Museum in Berlin.

 Nebuchadnezzar is also credited with the construction of the Hanging Gardens of Babylon, one of the Seven Wonders of the Ancient World, said to have been built for his homesick wife, Amytis.
 Whether the gardens actually existed is a matter of dispute.
 German archaeologist Robert Koldewey speculated that he had discovered its foundations, but many historians disagree about the location.
-Stephanie Dalley has argued that the hanging gardens were actually located in the Assyrian capital, Nineveh.
+Stephanie Dalley has argued that the hanging gardens were actually located near the Assyrian capital, Nineveh.

 Nebuchadnezzar is also notoriously associated with the Babylonian exile of the Jews, the result of an imperial technique of pacification, used also by the Assyrians, in which ethnic groups in conquered areas were deported en masse to the capital.
 According to the Hebrew Bible, he destroyed Solomon's Temple and exiled the Jews to Babylon.
 The defeat was also recorded in the Babylonian Chronicles.